DavideLigari/disease-prediction/documents/workflow.md

 - Power Law distribution (Log-Log)
 - Z-score

+#### - Statistical Significance

+Create a null model: use a configuration model, which is a random network that preserves the number of nodes, links, and the degree of each node (eg link swapping)
+Compute the z-score of the S2 and D2 metrics.

 ### 3e.
 Community Detection
 1) transform the adjacency matrix into a co-occurrence matrix disease-disease
 2) clustering algorithm